webpack/webpack.js.org/src/content/branding.md

 ## The Name

-webpack should **always** be written in lower-case letters, even at the beginning of a sentence.
+Webpack can be written with a capital W when used at the start of a sentence.

 ## Logo